LIBERTARIAN PARTY PRESS RELEASE:

 A pilot program for TIPS -- the Terrorism Information and Prevention System -- is scheduled to start next month in 10 cities.
 Its goal: Recruiting 1 million people with access to Americans' homes, such as letter carriers and utility workers, to report "suspicious, and potentially terrorist-related activity."

-The network of citizen-informers is a component of President Bush's volunteer Citizens Corps program, which advises Americans on how to "keep their neighborhoods safe."
+The network of citizen-informers is a component of the volunteer Citizens Corps program, which advises Americans on how to "keep their neighborhoods safe."

 But the problem with TIPS is that it goes far beyond any reasonable steps to prevent terrorism and smacks of a police state, said Dasbach.